The Wild History of Christian Bale's Drastic Movie Transformations

 Overall, Bale has lost and gained hundreds of pounds over the years, not including whatever he's done for roles that have called for a touch less meat on his frame or a tad more muscle.

-Nutrition and medical experts have said that this lifestyle of gaining and losing and so on and so forth can be detrimental to one's health, and the prolifically adventurous actor seems fully aware of that.
-While he passed on playing Enzo Ferrari, he opted for James Mangold's Ford v.
+Nutrition and medical experts have said that this lifestyle of gaining and losing and so on and so forth can be detrimental to one's health, and the prolifically adventurous actor at least seems fully aware of that.
+So while he passed on playing Enzo Ferrari, he opted for James Mangold's upcoming Ford v.
 Ferrari, playing a perfectly fit-looking mechanic.

 Perhaps Dick Cheney was his chameleonic coup de grâce.